-Some days, you just gotta have a burger!
-How about a delicious veggie bean burger, with a golden brown bean-patty, sandwiched between two warm, butter-toasted buns, the fresh crunch of lettuce and tomato, a slice of spicy pepper-jack, smothered in a sweet and spicy Sriracha-mayo sauce!
+How about a delicious veggie bean burger, with a golden brown bean-patty, sandwiched between two butter-toasted buns, topped with lettuce, tomato, a slice of spicy pepper-jack and smothered in sweet and spicy Sriracha-mayo sauce!
 By the time you’re done reading this post, I can guarantee that you’ll be craving for one!

 My family loves burgers!
 Once a week, we either go out to our favorite burger place, The Habit, or I make one of my recipes at home.
 In this blog, I am sharing one of my all-time favorite, Veggie Burger or Black Bean Burger recipe with you all, which, even my meat-loving hubby relishes!